Arcomua/Arcomua-Modpack/README.md

 We made some video tutorials for [HMCL](https://www.bilibili.com/video/av438701520) or [PCL2/BakaXL](https://www.bilibili.com/video/av908952920) users.
 You can find them on Bilibili.

 It should be noted that MultiMC and its fork version cannot support MCBBS Modpack Format.
-Therefore, it is only possible to use the .mrpack format.
+Therefore, it is only possible to use the Modrinth mopdack format (.mrpack).

 ### Usage